heliomass/iOSShortcuts/README.md

 ## Bixi
 ### Description
-Locates the nearest [Bixi](http://bixi.com) dock in your Today Widget, and tells you how many bikes and free docks are available.
+Locates the nearest Montreal [Bixi](http://bixi.com) dock in your Today Widget, and tells you how many bikes and free docks are available.
 Optionally, it will also provide walking or cycling directions.

 I created this because sometimes you know the area and just want to see at a glance which cross-street the nearest station is at, and whether you could dock your bike there.